 - Cancel Culture

-There is such a thing as “call-out culture.”
+There is such a thing as a “call-out culture.”
 As a result of this situation, most millennials and Gen-Zers seem alone and lonely.
 Labeling people as Snowflakes has suddenly become a popular way to get rid of them.
 As a result, some people take examinations online like the ones on top websites to check if they are deserving of such labels.

 Things to Keep in Mind Before Taking the Test